Varnes Medal

 • Tommaso Carla (University of Florence, Italy), 2023 BOR/ICL and GPC/IPL-KLC Meetings, Florence, Italy, in November 2023.

-Hiroshi Fukuoka Award
+Hiroshi Fukuoka IPL Award

 This award is named in honor of the late Professor Hiroshi Fukuoka, a Japanese landslide expert with global exposure to landslide risk, valuable experience in technical cooperation with developing countries, and a founding member and supporter of both the International Consortium on Landslides (ICL) and the International Programme on Landslides (IPL).